Fusarium TR4 in banana: a soil and sanitation management overview

 2) The disease-suppressive soil concept applied to TR4

-What suppressive soil means
+What disease-suppressive soil means

-- Antibiosis: Species like Trichoderma, Bacillus, and fluorescent Pseudomonas produce antifungal metabolites that inhibit Fusarium growth.
+- Antibiosis: Species like Trichoderma, Bacillus, and fluorescent Pseudomonas produce antifungal metabolites that may inhibit Fusarium growth.

-- Induced resistance: Beneficial root-colonizing microorganisms trigger the banana plant’s own immune pathways (ISR — Induced Systemic Resistance).
+- Induced resistance: Beneficial root-colonizing microorganisms trigger the banana plant's own immune pathways (ISR, Induced Systemic Resistance).

 - Predation: Soil fauna (protozoa, nematodes) graze on fungal hyphae, including Fusarium.